wecoded-dev/Aquascript/README.md

 ## 🌐 Live Demo

-**Coming Soon...**
-AquaScript is currently under active development 🚧 — follow us to stay updated on the launch!
+🌊 AquaScript is Now Live! 🚀
+We’re officially up and running — building, testing, and shaping the future.
+Follow us for real-time updates, sneak peeks, and launch announcements!

 ---